LISBON SCHOOL DISTRICT #19

 DECEMBER 11, 2013

 ATTENDANCE: On Wednesday, December 11, 2013 President Rory Lien called the board meeting of the Lisbon School District #19 to order at 6:30 p.m.
 Members present were Rory Lien, Mark Qual, Tim Mairs, Liz Anderson and Matt Webb.
 Also in attendance were Supt.
-Steven Johnson, HS Principal Adair, Elem.
+Justin Fryer, HS Principal Adair, Elem.
 Principal Meckle, Lori Lyons and guests Ben Zahrbock, Ron Carlson, McKenzie Dietz and Terri Barta – Ransom Co.
 Gazette.